August 22, 2025

 Should you buy the Oboz Katabatic LT Mid GTX?

 If you value weight savings in a hiking boot, the Oboz Katabatic LT Mid is the lightest hiking boot I've tested that can handle both well-maintained trails and moderate terrain.
-This isn't a casual hiking boot.
+For me, this is more than a casual hiking boot.
 It's a lightweight hiking boot built for men and women who fly through the woods and move like mountain goats over moderate terrain.
 It's not made for monster trails with perilous footing.
 Still, its multi-surface tread should be more than fine on most types of trails.
 I think Oboz made all the right moves with the Katabatic LT.
 If you're a fastpacker, typical day hiker, or hut-to-hut traveler, this is a well-made, lightweight hiking boot in my book.
 I've now added it to my list of the best lightweight hiking boots for 2025

 Men's Katabatic Mid LT GTX